Merkoba/Hue/configuration.md

 "default_video_url"
 >Image to show to video element when there's no video image loaded.

-"mongodb_path"
->The path to the MongoDB database.
-The name can be anything as long as the port is correct.

 "topic_separator"
 >Separator used between topic sections.
 Used when using /topicadd, which adds a new piece of topic at the end of the current topic.
 Also used when calculating the removal of these topic sections.